Sign up to our school's free resource to parents - The National College and National Online Safety app - Click here to register

 DITTO – The Free Online Safety Magazine

 Written specifically for schools and parents, a new edition is shared to keep staff and parents up to date with the latest issues, risks, advice, guidance and opinion with a view to enjoying the wonders of technology – safely!
-Click here to read the January 2020 edition
+Click here for the most recent DITTO magazine

 Family Link - Google's Parental Control Software is given updates.
 To read more... click here to read more